LArSoft/larsoft.github.io/LArSoftWiki/Process_for_contributing_code_to_LArSoft.md

 5. For major changes as determined in step (2), the proposal should be presented at the biweekly [LArSoft Coordination Meeting.](https://indico.fnal.gov/categoryDisplay.py?categId=405) Depending on the feedback, more than one presentation may be useful.
 6. The developer writes the code, including comments, tests, and examples as needed, and keeps the LArSoft team informed on the status of work.
     -   Any redmine pages or other technical documentation should be written during this time as well.
-    -   For new algorithms and services, an entry in the [list of algorithms](https://larsoft.org/algorithms-list/) should be made.
 7. When development is completed, request that it be merged onto the develop branch since this is a breaking change.

 ## Process to move functionality in LArSoft code